tuddman/fix-translator/README.md

 ```

 ## How fix-translator works
 Each destination you communicate with, such as a broker or exchange, has its own FIX specification.
 To translate FIX messages for a particular destination, fix-translator requires a .spec file for that destination.
-This file basically contains a JSON object describing two things:
+This file basically contains a JSON object describing three things:

 1. The name of the spec.This should correspond to the file name itself.
 2. The spec description which is a mapping between the destination's FIX tags and values, and your preferred representations for those tags and values.